ReachableCEO/solar.sh/services/frontend/CODINGPLAN.md

 *   **Tasks:**
     *   Integrate with the `payment-service` by calling `POST /api/checkout`.
     *   Handle the redirect to and from Stripe's checkout page.
-    *   Implement the functionality to call `GET /api/download/:project_id` and handle the PDF file download.
+    *   Implement the functionality to call `GET /api/download/:project_id` and handle the PDF file download (backend PDF service is ready for integration).

 ## Phase 4: UI/UX Refinements and Advanced Features